-The walk with Hugh happened during the first week of school in 1976, and his class started during the same week.
-I believe it was on the first day that he gave us one of his organizing principles of the course.
-This came in the form of three quotes; these first two are from Hegel:
+The walk with Hugh happened during the first week of school in 1976.
+Then, in class on the first day he shared that he organized the course and evaluated our work based on principles contained in three quotes, these first two are from Hegel:

 "The true is the whole"